DubbieHQ/dubbie/README.md

 - **Stripe**: Payments
 - **ShadcnUI**: Some UI components

-Note: These choices reflect personal preference/experience rather than being definitively "best".
+Note: These choices are more due to personal preference/experience rather than the "best".

 <br>

-## Project Structure
+## How are the folders structure?
 This project is a monorepo with 4 packages
 1. /next
 2. /node